ALLIGATOR TALES

 ALLIGATOR TALES AND MORE ARE ALWAYS WELCOME.
 DARVIL WEST AND JOHN HILL HAVE POSTED COMMENTS.
 REPLY TO THEM WITH YOUR STORIES!!

-YOU CAN ALSO SEND YOUR STORIES TO mesahighclassof63@gmail.com
+YOU CAN ALSO SEND YOUR STORIES TO mesahighclassof63@gmail.com AND I WILL POST THEM FOR YOU.

 FROM DARVIL WEST: